hks-epod/hrdf/README.md

 15. ~~Industry viz: start that function.~~
 16. Explanatory captions.
 17. Bar chart: axes, legend.
 18. For each chart: highlight the pies/bars where Saudi > expat and expat > Saudi.
-(Small circle button?)
+(Small circle button?
+Caption/subtitle?)
 19. Fix `xAxis`.
 20. ~~Bold/highlight the "by..." user selection.~~
 21. ~~Why does update only work the first time, but not subsequent times?~~
 22. ~~By region: Fix mouseout classes.~~
 23. ~~Stack charts.~~
 24. ~~Industry viz: Dropdown menu for all industries.~~
-25. Industry viz: Update via dropdown.
+25. ~~Industry viz: Update via dropdown.~~
 26. Industry viz: First chart.
 Default to Construction?
 27. By region: Fix mouseout title.
 28. By region: `click` fixes the region.